 Schedule is subject to change depending on prices and entrance availability.

-The tentative cost for the study abroad program is $2,800.
+The cost for this study abroad program is $3,100.
 This fee does not include the additional three credit course fee or the one credit study abroad course.
 The payment timeline is as follows: